7 of the Best Referral Programs of All Time

 Rewarding high-value members

-After finding their top referrers, 24 Hour Fitness awarded them with a branded bag of fitness supplies, including a water bottle, towel, etc. The rewards also came with personalized "thank you" letter."
+After identifying their most active and successful referrers, 24 Hour Fitness awarded them with a branded bag of fitness supplies, including a water bottle, towel, and other items.
+These rewards were accompanied by personalized "thank you" letters, acknowledging and appreciating the members' efforts in driving growth through referrals.

 4. Morning Brew